Euro zone split over how to interpret bank debt deal

 “If there is any risk that the Spanish bank bailout will be carried by the sovereign rather than any of it transferred so that it is directly funded by the ESM or the EFSF, it’s an additional burden on the sovereign,” said Elisabeth Afseth, fixed income analyst at Investec.

-“This discussion is ongoing,” said Olivier Bailly, a spokesman for the European Commission, when asked what the statement meant for the ESM and bank recapitalization.
+“This discussion is ongoing,” said Olivier Bailly, a spokesman for the European Commission, when asked what the statement meant for the ESM and bank recapitalisation.

 “It’s part of an ongoing debate where member states will clarify in the coming weeks the different details of the final design of this ESM instrument.”